 Fellows will have the opportunity to work on projects that focus on emergency preparedness and resilience, and involve collaboration with New York City government agencies, community-based organizations, and other key partners.
 They will also be given access to, and encouraged to complete, the New York City Emergency Management certificate program.
 Through their work, fellows will gain invaluable, first-hand experience working with City agencies and nonprofit organizations in the critical and growing field of emergency management.

-Applicants must be in a graduate or PhD program from September 2018 to May 2019 to be eligible for the fellowship.
+Applicants must be in a graduate or PhD program from September to May during the application year (e.g., September 2020 to May 2021) to be eligible for the fellowship.
 Degree programs in public administration, public health, emergency management, public safety, and public policy are preferred, but all qualifying graduate students will be considered.

 This is an in-person fellowship.
-While there are no residency requirements, applicants must be able to commute to New York City at least two to three days per week for the duration of the fellowship (September 2018 to May 2019).
+While there are no residency requirements, applicants must be able to commute to New York City at least two to three days per week for the duration of the fellowship.

 The application period for the 2021-2022 class is closed.
 Please check back for updates regarding the 2022-2023 class.

 The application timeline for the 2022-2023 class will be provided at a later date.